Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 This general rule of thumb can be followed:

-- `deprecate!` should be used for formulae that should no longer be used
+- `deprecate!` should be used for formulae that _should_ no longer be used
-- `disable!` should be used for formulae that cannot be used
+- `disable!` should be used for formulae that _cannot_ be used
-- Removal should be done with formulae that have been disabled for a long time or have a more serious issue
+- Formulae that have been disabled for a long time or have a more serious issue should be removed

 ## Deprecation